Have Gun – Will Travel

 June Lockhart appeared twice in the role of Dr. Phyllis Thackeray.
 Her first appearance was in the episode “No Visitors”.
 In “The Return of Dr. Thackeray”, which aired May 17, 1958, Paladin’s physician friend diagnoses a cook with smallpox.
 Dr. Thackeray worries that the disease will infect the nearby ranch hands employed by wealthy ranch owner Sam Barton, played by Grant Withers, because Barton refuses to permit his workers to be vaccinated.
 Singer Johnny Western, who performed the series theme song, appears in this episode as an angry gunslinger.

 The program’s opening theme song was composed and conducted by Bernard Herrmann.
 Its closing theme song, “Ballad of Paladin,” was written by Johnny Western, Richard Boone, and Sam Rolfe, and was performed by Western.

-In the third season episode, “Pancho”, Paladin tangles with a teenager named Doroteo Arango, a man who would later be better known as Pancho Villa.
-The real Pancho Villa was not born until 1878.
+In the third season episode, “Pancho”, Paladin meets a teenager named Doroteo Arango, a man who would later be better known as Pancho Villa.
+The real Pancho Villa was not born until 1878!

 Dell Comics’ “Have Gun–Will Travel”